hashicorp/consul/README.md

 ## Compilation

-If you have the source of CoreDNS checked out in the appropriate place in your `GOPATH`, get all
-dependencies:

-    go get ./...

-(You can do the checkout and dependency resolution as a single step with: `go get github.com/coredns/coredns`.)
+Check out the project and do dependency resolution with:

+    go get github.com/coredns/coredns

 Some of the dependencies require Go version 1.8 or later.

+(If you already have the source of CoreDNS checked out in the appropriate place in your `GOPATH`, you can get all dependencies with `go get ./...`.)

-And then `go build` as you would normally do:
+Then use `go build` as you would normally do:

     go build